 Any registered voter can vote by mail.
-You can apply online for a mail ballot now.
-The last day to apply for a mail ballot is March 15, 2018.
+You can apply online for a mail ballot.
+Check the Cook County Clerk's office for dates The last day to apply for a mail ballot is five days before Election Day.
 Click on this link and then follow the on-screen instructions.

-If you prefer, you can click here to print out an application for a mail ballot in English, Spanish, Hindi, Korean, or Chinese.
+If you prefer, you can click here to print out an application for a mail ballot in any of 12 languages.
 You can print it out, complete it, and mail it to the County Clerk.

 When you receive your ballot, follow the instructions to complete it.
-You must mail your ballot by March 20th, but don’t wait until the last minute.
+You must mail your ballot by Election Day, but don’t wait until the last minute.
+Make sure your ballot is postmarked by Election Day.
 Please mail it within a few days after you receive it.
 That’s the best way to make sure your vote counts.